 Over the last 7 years, this was the first time we checked broken links in such a comprehensive way, nearly 10% of outbound links were broken!

-This was a huge exercise to fix all links in thousands of posts, but the interface integrates very well in the WordPress admin and easily allows you to Edit url, unlink text or mark the url not broken.
+This was a huge exercise to fix all links in thousands of posts, but the interface integrates very well in the WordPress admin and easily allows you to Edit URLs, unlink text or mark the URL not broken.

 This is a highly recommended plugin for all WordPress bloggers.
-Broken links are very bad for SEO and this is a very powerful tool to fix all broken urls in few clicks.
-Try it out and tell us how many broken urls did you find on your WordPress blog?
+Broken links are very bad for SEO and this is a very powerful tool to fix all broken URLs in a few clicks.
+Try it out and tell us how many broken URLs did you find on your WordPress blog?